𝐐𝐮𝐫𝐚𝐧 (𝟖:𝟑𝟗) [𝐅𝐢𝐠𝐡𝐭𝐢𝐧𝐠 𝐟𝐨𝐫 𝐑𝐞𝐥𝐢𝐠𝐢𝐨𝐧]

 Agha Puya, a Shiah scholar, has given an excellent interpretation of this term: “Fitna means subversive activities to destroy peace and rule of law.
-With reference to other verses like this verse (Nisa 135; Ma-idah 2 and 8 ) it must be said that Islam advocates universal peace and harmony in the human society and teaches us to tolerate and accommodate other creeds so far as their followers do not hatch plots and generate ill-will to destroy the Muslims and ascribe falsehood to Allah and His religion.
+With reference to other verses like this verse (Nisa 135; Ma-idah 2 and 8 ) it must be said that Islam advocates universal peace and harmony in human society and teaches us to tolerate and accommodate other creeds so far as their followers do not hatch plots and generate ill-will to destroy the Muslims and ascribe falsehood to Allah and His religion.

-In verses 1, 8 and 9 of al Mumtahanah, the believers are advised to show kindness and do justice to the unbelievers who are not hostile to them, but at all events, friendship with the enemies of Allah has been discouraged.
-Islam avoids killing and destruction, but when public peace and safety is at stake, prompt and severe action is taken to bring order and eliminate lawlessness.
+In verses 1, 8, and 9 of al Mumtahanah, the believers are advised to show kindness and do justice to the unbelievers who are not hostile to them, but at all events, friendship with the enemies of Allah has been discouraged.
+Islam avoids killing and destruction, but when public peace and safety are at stake, prompt and severe action is taken to bring order and eliminate lawlessness.
 Islam has no room for willful aggressors and cunning mischief-makers.”

 Among Sunni scholars, Maududi thinks that there are two purposes to this verse: the “negative” is to eradicate mischief.
 The “positive purpose” is to establish a state of affairs where all obedience is to God.
 According to him, “fighting for any other purpose is not lawful.”